FranciscoOnt/checkout-sdk-js/docs/interfaces/adyenadditionalactionoptions.md

 ▸ **onBeforeLoad**(`shopperInteraction?`: undefined | false | true): *void*

 *Inherited from [AdyenAdditionalActionCallbacks](adyenadditionalactioncallbacks.md).[onBeforeLoad](adyenadditionalactioncallbacks.md#optional-onbeforeload)*

 A callback that gets called before adyen component is loaded

+A callback that gets called before adyen component is loaded